Induction Generator: Types & Working Principle

 Because squirrel-cage induction machines look inductive, power factor correction capacitors are added to generators.

 In addition, a soft-starter unit is often used to reduce inrush current during start-up.
-Figure 2 shows a basic SFIG system used in a wind turbine.
+Figure 2 shows a basic SFIG system diagram used in a wind turbine.

 Singly Fed Induction Generator Diagram